 There is no approved method to safely store high burnup fuel in dry casks for more than 20 years.
-And there is no approved method to transport high burnup fuel waste.
+And there is no approved method to safely transport high burnup fuel waste.
 This fuel is so hot, it must cool in the spent fuel pools years longer than lower burnup fuel.
 Edison plans to store high burnup fuel in a new model dry cask that would make it even more dangerous.
 More….

 The San Onofre Nuclear Power Plant has the worst safety complaint record of all U.S. nuclear reactors according to Nuclear Regulatory Commission (NRC) safety allegation data.
 See charts for details.
 Employees are retaliated against for reporting safety problems.
 See Safety Allegations Section for details on this and other safety complaints by employees and others.
 More…

 Southern California Edison wanted to restart the Unit 2 nuclear reactor without fixing the defective steam generators.
 Both reactors have been shut since 1/31/2012, when Unit 3 leaked radiation into the environment.
 All four poorly designed replacement steam generators show decades of tube wear after less than two years of installation – the worst in the nation.

 The NRC concluded Southern California Edison was at fault. “…a significant design deficiency in replacement steam generators, resulting in rapid tube wear of a type never before seen in recirculating steam generators.”
 In the NRC’s December 23, 2013 Notice of Violation, they stated: “…design control measures were not established to provide for verifying or checking the adequacy of certain designs.”